 This was the 15th Annual Philadelphia Tattoo Arts Convention, with hundreds of tattoo artists from all across the country, as well as certification courses and workshops, contests for "Best Tribal Tattoo" and the like, and booths selling a lot of harsh metal-and-wood jewelry and bondage-inspired drawings.
-PBR tallboys are $5, Johnny Walker Red and Tullamore Dew are somewhat more expensive.
+PBR tallboys are $5, Johnny Walker Red and Tullamore Dew are rather more expensive.
 There are burlesque dancers and honest-to-God freak show acts.
 Permanent Mark is there.
 Amy Nicoletto from LA Ink is there, looking just as crazy as she does on TV.
-Actually, pretty much everyone from every tattoo reality TV show is there, signing autographs, selling books, tattooing anyone who can afford it.
+Actually, pretty much every star of every tattoo reality TV show is there, signing autographs, selling books, tattooing anyone who can afford it.
 There are a lot of punks and hipsters and shirtless old biker guys.
 There's a wildly overcrowded piercing standing.
 I remember a hot rod on display, a tattooed frog preserved in formaldehyde and an anime-adorned belt with a built-in bottle opener I almost bought for $20.
 Somehow, despite hundreds of tattoos happening all at once, I never really catch that tattoo smell (disinfectant, inks, oozing blood, sweat).
 The Philadelphia Convention Center must be remarkably well-ventilated.

-At Philly.com you can check out a slideshow of the convention, and read some hyper-moralizing comments about how very, very déclassé tattoos are, an odd attitude to take when more than one in five Americans are tattooed (among 25-39-year-olds its more like one in three).
+At Philly.com you can check out a slideshow of the convention, and read some hyper-moralizing comments about how very, very déclassé tattoos are, an odd attitude to have when more than one in five Americans are tattooed (among 25-39-year-olds its more like one in three).
 Granted, those statistics probably refer more to Americans with a barbed-wire chain around their bicep than Americans with face tattoos.
 Still, in Baltimore, where most of my friends have far more tattoos than me, it's easy to forget that not everyone is saving up to add color to their chest piece.
-Apparently the outlaw appeal of tattoos is still in fine order though, judging by the "NO WEAPONS!" sign at the entrance to the Convention Center, the metal detector scans you have to go through after buying your ticket, and the half-a-dozen or so very nervous looking cops walking around.
+Apparently the outlaw appeal of tattoos is still in fine order though, judging by the "NO WEAPONS!" sign at the entrance to the Convention Center, the metal detector scans you have to go through after buying your ticket, and the half-a-dozen or so nervous looking cops walking around.